 The fleet is in a good state — each box has a clear role, and the cluster topology between the Sparks actually means we serve a model we couldn't on a single GB10.
 A few things percolating:

-This is a living document.
-As the fleet evolves, this post gets updated.
+mdash; as the fleet evolves, this post gets updated.